 Taxis in Colombia

 The best way to get a taxi is to use a call-ahead service to order one.
 The taxis from these companies are largely reputable.
-It's also possible to flag down a cab on the street.
-Expats should exercise caution in this case and only hail official taxis, which are yellow.
+It’s also possible to flag down a cab on the street.
+You should exercise caution in this case and only hail official taxis, which are yellow.

 Driving in Colombia

 Colombian drivers are known for driving impulsively and unpredictably.
 This makes the roads chaotic and dangerous.
-Expats should avoid driving if possible and instead hire a driver or make an arrangement with a taxi driver.
+You should avoid driving if possible and instead hire a driver or make an arrangement with a taxi driver.
 The quality of the roads in Colombia varies hugely, and traffic is a problem in larger cities.

-Walking in Colombia
+Domestic flights in Colombia

 Expat Health Insurance